apache/nifi-site/content/projects/fds.md

 ## Features

-Flow Design System&mdash;a subproject of Apache NiFi&mdash; is an atomic reusable platform for providing a consistent set of UI/UX components for Apache NiFi, Apache NiFi Registry, Apache NiFi MiNiFi, and any other open source web applications to consume.
+Flow Design System - a subproject of Apache NiFi - is an atomic reusable platform for providing a consistent set of UI/UX components for Apache NiFi, Apache NiFi Registry, Apache NiFi MiNiFi, and any other open source web applications to consume.